Consensys/EthOn/EthOn_glossary.md

 # EthOn Glossary
 This glossary is compiled from the _rdfs:comment_ annotations of the EthOn ontology.
+Please also consider looking at the [specification of EthOn](https://consensys.github.io/EthOn/EthOn_spec.html).
+It is more detailed and includes class/property hierarchy information and restrictions.
 ## A
 ### Account
 `ethon:Account`